Roshk01/FinSight-AI/README.md

 | 📉 Mean Absolute Error (MAE) | **2.27**   | **1.25**  |
 | 🎯 R² Score                  | **0.96**   | **0.99**  |

-> ⚠️ Note: The model predicts **only** the stock’s closing price for the 30th future day interval based on past trends — not all days individually.
+> ⚠️ Note: The model predicts **only** the stock’s closing price for the 30th future day interval based on past trends, not all days individually.

 ---